Nonlinear quantum gates for a Bose-Einstein condensate: Results

 Next, after free evolution, the second, and last, nonlinear Hadamard gate is applied followed by state readout.
 This final evolution due to the nonlinear Hadamard gate is shown as the blue line in Fig.~\ref{fig:ramseybloch}.
 We see that the trajectory representing the state first evolves from right to left (to the west) in the northern hemisphere and, ultimately, arrives near~$\ket1$ in the southern hemisphere as desired for this choice of free-evolution time.
 The readout is simply a projection of the resultant state onto the sub-basis $\{\ket0,\ket1\}$.

-We consider different free evolution times and show the resultant contrast for the continuum of these evolution times.
-Figure~\ref{fig:contrast} is a plot of $i^\text{th}$-level atomic-state probability vs time~$t$ and shows different fixed time and the corresponding population distribution of atoms in the final read-out stage.
+We consider different free-evolution times and show the resultant contrast for the continuum of these evolution times.
+Figure~\ref{fig:contrast} is a plot of $i^\text{th}$-level atomic-state probability vs time~$t$ and shows different fixed time and the corresponding population distribution of atoms in the final read out stage.
 The contrast is

 for~$p_i$ the probability for being measured in $\ket{i}$~(\ref{eq:p_i}).
 We observe in Fig.~\ref{fig:contrast} that the maximum achievable contrast is

 This contrast far exceeds the earlier maximum of 97\% contrast for a nonlinear Ramsey interferometer~\cite{van2014}.
 We see from Fig.~\ref{fig:contrast} that the frequency gap between~$\ket0$ and~$\ket1$ is about 2.27~kHz, which is quite close to the frequency gap obtained by solving the GPE, which yields a frequency gap of 2.26~kHz.
 These frequency gaps are slightly smaller than the single-particle frequency splitting 2.28~kHz for the nonlinear coefficient being zero, i.e., the linear quantum mechanical case.
 Our control trajectory shows excellent results as the BEC has only a 0.97\% probability of evolve beyond~$\ket1$ during the control process.